sporto/elm-tutorial/effects/startapp_complete.md

 # StartApp complete

-__StartApp.Simple__ may be sufficient for some application, but there is a problem with it.
+__StartApp.Simple__ may be sufficient for some applications, but there is a problem with it.
 It doesn't allow for having side effects.
 Side effects might include:

 - Changing the browser route
 - Sending an Ajax request